Homemade bobber stops help you set your fishing line depth easily. You can make these helpful tools yourself from simple items you might already have.

 You might find it helps you catch more fish and enjoy your time by the water even more.
 For more local fishing information, you can check out resources like Canadian Sportfishing.

-What can I use for a homemade bobber stop?
+5. Can I reuse a homemade bobber stop?